-A list of audit firms and statutory auditors belonging to the PwC network in the area of EEA is disclosed in Appendix 1.
-Total turnover achieved by audit firms and statutory auditors belonging to the PwC network in the area of EEA resulting, to the best extent calculable, from the statutory audit of annual and consolidated financial statements is approximately 2.4 billion Euros.
-This represents the turnover from each entity's most recent financial year converted to Euros at the exchange rate prevailing as of 30 June 2021.
+A list of audit firms and statutory auditors from EEA Member States that are members of the PwC network is disclosed in Appendix 1.
+Total turnover achieved by audit firms and statutory auditors from EEA Member States that are members of the PwC network resulting, to the best extent calculable, from the statutory audit of annual and consolidated financial statements is approximately 2.5 billion Euros.
+This represents the turnover from each entity's most recent financial year converted to Euros at the exchange rate prevailing as of 30 June 2022.